 The Ludwig Scale for Female Hair Loss

-The progression of female pattern baldness (Androgenic Alopecia) is generally classified on the Ludwig scale, which ranges from stages I to III.
-Stage I begins with thinning on the top of the head.
-In stage II the scalp starts to show.
-Finally, all of the hair at the crown of the head may be lost when the hair loss progresses to stage III.
-However, the scale is used merely for general categorization.
-Many women do not actually fit into the Ludwig stages. - Wikipedia.
+Early stages of female hair loss (Ludwig 1-1 and 1-2) begins with thinning on the top of the head, in and around the central parting area.
+During stage 2 the scalp starts to show with increased thinning.
+Finally, all of the hair at the crown of the head may be lost when the hair loss progresses to stage 3.
+However, the scale is used merely for general categorisation.
+The stages and pattern of baldness generally vary from person-to-person.

 Here is an example of the Ludwig scale.
 It is important to identify the stage of hair loss, as this will enable the patient to find the right treatment.

 Treating Female Hair loss

 Once you have identified the stage of hair loss you are at, you can then begin to look for treatments.
 Women experiencing early stages of hair loss (Ludwig 1-1 to 1-2) will have plenty of options to treat the issue.
 Women suffering from more advanced stages of hair loss (Ludwig 2+) will find it more difficult to treat.

 Multivitamins like HR23+ can minimise the excessive shedding caused by androgenic alopecia (female pattern baldness), as well as promote the function of healthy hair growth.
 The earlier the hair loss is treated, the easier it can be treated.
 More advanced stages of hair loss (Ludwig 2+) will require more advanced treatments like medical drugs, or even surgical procedures.